MohittGandhi/Student-Document-Sharing-App/README.md

 # file_share

-A Flutter based project where which share the data between student and faculty.
+A Flutter based project where which share the data between student and faculty using firebase.

 ## Getting Started
 A few resources to get you started if this is your first Flutter project: